edgexfoundry-holding/device-gps/README.md

 - Latitude
 - Longitude
 - Speed (in knots/hr)
-- Unix timestamp as suppiled by the GPS device, and not the host machine (useful for keeping track of time without internet connection on resource constricted device)
+- Unix timestamp as supplied by the GPS device, and not the host machine (useful for keeping track of time without internet connection on resource constrained device)

 ## Getting Started